holgerbrandl/kalasim/README.md

 ## References

-`desmiuk` is built on top of some great libraries
+`desim` is built on top of some great libraries
 * https://github.com/InsertKoinIO/koin for dependency injection,
 * [apache-commons-math](http://commons.apache.org/proper/commons-math/) for stats and distributions